 In many of the courses offered by the Continuing Education Centre, Tzu Chi’s humanistic culture is the main focus of the curriculum.
 It takes a relatively long period of time to groom and nurture a teacher well versed in the humanistic culture.
 Not only does the individual need solid professional knowledge and skillsets, but he/she must also cultivate inner humanistic qualities and good aesthetic tastes.

 In the year after the inauguration of the Continuing Education Centre, a team of over ten Tzu Chi volunteers started travelling to Taiwan to receive training in Jing Si flower arrangement, Jing Si tea art, Tzu Chi sign language, vegetarian cooking, etc. in Tzu Chi Continuing Education Centres.
 Since 2014, the Continuing Education Centre in Singapore has been offering these courses as the “seed teachers” brought their training back to Singapore, to pass on the beauty and goodness of a humanistic education.

 Whenever Tzu Chi Singapore organises a fundraising activity, teachers and students from the Continuing Education Centre will respond to the call by serving with love.
 They will lend their artistic or musical talents and skills to the cause, inspiring charity among members of the public to donate generously.

-Find more about the courses at the Continuing Education Centre
+Find out more about the courses at the Continuing Education Centre